smarzougui/crmdemo/README.md

+# CRM Demo with AngularJS and FireBase

+This is a starting demo project to demostrate the capabilities of Angular and FireBase for making real time scueduling application.

+Built don top of Angular-Material :

 # Angular Material-Start

 This Material **start*** project is a *seed* for AngularJS Material applications.
 The project contains a sample AngularJS application and is pre-configured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.